nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `delete group 1` will delete first group listed in the group list panel of CLIpboard.
+- `delete group 1` will delete the first group listed in the group list panel of CLIpboard.

 [Back to list of commands](#commands)